rust-lang/rust/doc/tutorial-tasks.md

 might want to contain the failure at a certain boundary (perhaps a small piece of input from the outside world, which you happen to be processing in parallel, is malformed and its processing task can't proceed).
-Hence the need for different _linked failure modes_.
+Hence, you will need different _linked failure modes_.

 ## Failure modes

-By default, task failure is _bidirectionally linked_, which means if either task dies, it kills the other one.
+By default, task failure is _bidirectionally linked_, which means that if either task dies, it kills the other one.

 ~~~